 As well as cute wood cabins to rent for as little as $60 a night, there are over 100 campsites in the park, where you have the opportunity to sleep in a genuine Cheyenne tipi by the banks of the Missouri River.

-See Related: Fun & Best Things to do in Iowa
+See Related: Things to Do in Iowa

 14. Knife River Indian Villages National Historic Site